-1 The White House, Indo-Pacific Strategy of the United States, Feb.
+&lt;sup>1The White House, Indo-Pacific Strategy of the United States, Feb.
 11, 2022.
+Id.

 - Cultivate Congress as a Key Partner: Congress should be made an active partner to ensure sufficient allocation of resources to the Indo-Pacific, to provide new authorities if and when needed, and to engage in effective oversight.
 The Administration should provide Congress with a full, detailed, and prioritized list of its plans for implementing the IPS, updated as necessary.
 The plan should include associated resourcing requirements as well as data that can be used to set benchmark resource allocations to the Indo-Pacific.
-Finally, the Administration should provide Congress with a list of designated officials at each department who are responsible for implementing the IPS. - Advance Economic Integration: The IPS must include a substantive and action-oriented economic agenda that is responsive to our allies' and partners' calls for increased U.S. economic engagement.
-This includes: (1) pressing for concrete deliverables from the Indo-Pacific Economic Framework for Prosperity (IPEF) that offer meaningful benefits for IPEF members; (2) taking full advantage of the U.S.' hosting this year's Asia Pacific Economic Cooperation Leader's Meeting by showcasing what the U.S. private sector can deliver, particularly in energy infrastructure and digital technology; (3) stepping up consultations with like-minded partners on sensitive export control issues; and (4) prioritizing a meaningful trade program with Taiwan under the U.S. Taiwan Initiative on 21st Century Trade while not precluding Taiwan's future inclusion in IPEF. - Democracy and Human Rights: At the center of the IPS lies the promotion of universal values, which includes democracy and human rights, which are vital to long-term stability and prosperity.
-The Administration should make human rights and democracy core tenants of the IPS.
-This would underscore the U.S.' commitment to these universal values and help focus efforts to advance them in the diverse set of political and social contexts across the Indo-Pacific.
-It would also demonstrate that the U.S. envisions a future for the region in which human rights and democracy are core elements. - Bolster Deterrence through Security and Non-Security Efforts: While the IPS was right to focus on non-military tools of national power, the roles that non-military agencies play on security issues need to be clearly defined.
+Finally, the Administration should provide Congress with a list of designated officials in each department who are responsible for implementing the IPS. - Advance Economic Integration: The IPS must include a substantive and action-oriented economic agenda that is responsive to our allies' and partners' calls for increased U.S. economic engagement.
+This includes: (1) pressing for concrete deliverables from the Indo-Pacific Economic Framework for Prosperity (IPEF) that offer meaningful benefits for IPEF members; (2) taking full advantage of the U.S.' hosting this year's Asia Pacific Economic Cooperation (APEC) Leader's Meeting by showcasing what the U.S. private sector can deliver, particularly in energy infrastructure and digital technology; (3) stepping up consultations with like-minded partners on sensitive export control issues; and (4) prioritizing a meaningful trade program with Taiwan under the U.S. Taiwan Initiative on 21st Century Trade while not precluding Taiwan's future inclusion in IPEF. - Democracy and Human Rights: At the center of the IPS lies the promotion of democracy and human rights.
+By advancing these universal values, which are vital to long-term stability and prosperity, the Administration will underscore its commitment.
+Such efforts will also demonstrate that the U.S. envisions a future for the region that embraces democracy and human rights across the diverse political and social context in the Indo-Pacific. - Bolster Deterrence through Security and Non-Security Efforts: While the IPS was right to focus on non-military tools of national power, the roles that non-military agencies play on security issues need to be clearly defined.
 This will be important in reassuring U.S. partners of the strategy's broader trade, economic, and diplomatic aims and to avoid the perception that it contributes to an unnecessary intensification of great power rivalry.
 This includes: (1) clarifying what "integrated deterrence" in the Indo-Pacific means and explain how the Department of State, USAID, and economic agencies' unique roles, resources, and authorities contribute to integrated deterrence; (2) pursuing coordinated efforts to deter coercive PRC actions against Taiwan and other regional partners, including through the Association of Southeast Asian Nations (ASEAN) and the Quadrilateral Security Dialogue ("the Quad"), combined planning activities with partners such as Japan, Korea, Australia, the Philippines, and India; and (3) establishing communications channels with Beijing to reduce the risk of miscalculation and to provide openings for engagement on opportunities for conflict de-escalation and cooperation on issues like climate change, illegal drugs, and nonproliferation.